Some British awards for the Peninsular War, 1808-14

 The Gold Cross was awarded to officers who already possessed the Gold Medal with two clasps (i.e. rewards for three actions); the Cross then showed on its obverse arms the names of the initial three actions and the fourth for which the Cross became the reward.
 The reverse was the same.
 It too could be awarded with extra clasps, if earned – the Duke of Wellington’s carried no fewer than 9 extra clasps (i.e. representing 13 awards) and can now be seen at his residence, Apsley House, in London.

 In all, only 165 Crosses and clasps, 88 Large Medals and clasps, and 596 Small Medals and clasps were awarded.
-The medals ceased to be conferred after the re-organisation of the Order of the Bath in January 1815 to create a new lower tier, the grade of “Companion” (CB), to which military officers could be admitted for distinguished service – “to the end that those Officers who have had the opportunities of signalising themselves by eminent services during the late war may share in the honours of the said Order”.
+They were also awarded to officers of the allies serving alongside British forces (e.g. Portugueses, Hanoverian etc.) The medals ceased to be conferred after the re-organisation of the Order of the Bath in January 1815 to create a new lower tier, the grade of “Companion” (CB), to which military officers could be admitted for distinguished service – “to the end that those Officers who have had the opportunities of signalising themselves by eminent services during the late war may share in the honours of the said Order”.

 The “Other Ranks” of the British army had to wait more than a generation before they too were awarded an official medal for their previous service.
 By the mid 1840s, general campaign medals were at last beginning to be awarded (e.g. for China and Afghanistan) and while “the Great War” – as the Revolutionary and Napoleonic Wars were once known – faded into the past and into the realms of nostalgia, there was a growing public awareness that the surviving veterans had nothing to show for their often arduous service so many years ago.
 Under the auspices of the Duke of Richmond, a public and press campaign to grant a medal to surviving veterans finally bore fruit.
 What became known as The Military General Service Medal was authorized by a General Order of 1st June, 1847 and, once rolls had been laboriously compiled, issued in 1848.
 Many clasp claims by individuals were denied on investigation and many more must have gone unclaimed by old men who simply could not recall where they had served!